roboll/etcd-autoscale/README.md

-    -group         - the autoscaling group name (required) -output-file   - the output file (defaults to /etc/sysconfig/etcd-members) -region        - the aws region to use (uses aws-sdk-go default fallbacks) -use-public-ip - use instance public ip (defaults to private ip)
+    -group         - the autoscaling group name (required) -output-file   - the output file (defaults to /etc/sysconfig/etcd-members) -use-public-ip - use instance public ip (defaults to private ip)

 The output file should contain a `source`-able or `EnvironmentFile`-able list of etcd members.